Flag

 Sanctions

-Sri Lanka, as a UN member, must adhere to sanctions imposed by the United Nations to maintain international peace and security.
-The UN Security Council has established various sanctions regimes since 1966, which include economic sanctions, arms embargoes, and travel bans, focusing on the rights of those targeted and ensuring fair procedures for sanctions implementation.
+Sri Lanka, as a UN member, must comply with sanctions imposed by the United Nations to maintain international peace and security.
+The UN Security Council has established 31 sanctions regimes since 1966, which include various measures such as economic sanctions, arms embargoes, and travel bans, all aimed at addressing threats to peace.

 Bribery & Corruption